hdShang/arxiv-daily/docs/cs-CV/2025-10-10/papers/251009299v1-foraging-with-the-eyes-dynamics-in-human-visual-gaze-and-deep-predic.md

 ---
 layout: default
-title: Foraging with the Eyes: Dynamics in Human Visual Gaze and Deep Predictive Modeling
+title: "Foraging with the Eyes: Dynamics in Human Visual Gaze and Deep Predictive Modeling"
 ---

 # Foraging with the Eyes: Dynamics in Human Visual Gaze and Deep Predictive Modeling